jezhumble/cdsite/_pages/about/talks.md

 title: Talks
 ---

 Here's a selection from the talks I've given over recent years, with links to video recordings and slides.
 All my material is licensed [Creative Commons Attribution Share-Alike](https://creativecommons.org/licenses/by-sa/3.0/us/).
-You can [hire me](/about/workshops) to give one of these talks at your company.

 In addition to my industry work, I also teach a class on lean/agile product management at UC Berkeley's <a href="https://ischool.berkeley.edu">School of Information</a>.
 You can find my class materials <a href="https://leanagile.pm">here</a>.

 ### Continuous Delivery Sounds Great But It Won't Work Here ###